Photos of Texas officers on horses leading handcuffed black man on rope sparks outrage

 "My officers did not have any malicious intent at the time of the arrest," Hale said.
 "But we have immediately changed the policy to prevent the use of this technique and will review all mounted training and procedures for more appropriate methods."

-"I applaud the Chief’s swift action in the discontinuance of the transport technique used in the arrest of Mr. Neely," she said.

-But "questions about transparency, community policing in the community, and accountability still remain.
-There are also concerns about arrest procedures for persons who are known by the police department, as having mental issues," Bell said.
+But she added that "questions about transparency, community policing in the community, and accountability still remain.
+There are also concerns about arrest procedures for persons who are known by the police department, as having mental issues."

-The candidate said she would soon invite law enforcement leaders to a town hall meeting to that they could face the concerns of community members.
+Bell said she would soon invite law enforcement leaders to a town hall meeting so they could face the concerns of community members.